awsdocs/aws-elemental-mediapackage-user-guide/doc_source/time-shifted.md

 # Time\-shifted Viewing Reference in AWS Elemental MediaPackage<a name="time-shifted"></a>

-Time\-shifted viewing is available with only live workflows in AWS Elemental MediaPackage\.
+Time\-shifted viewing is available with live workflows in AWS Elemental MediaPackage\.

 *Time\-shifted viewing* means that viewers can start watching a live stream at a time earlier than "now," allowing them to join from the beginning a show that's already in progress or to watch a show that's already completed\.
-AWS Elemental MediaPackage allows a content retention window of up to 336 hours \(14 days\) for time\-shifted viewing\.
-Time\-shifted functionality is controlled by the MediaPackage endpoint and by the start and end parameters provided in the content request URL\.
+MediaPackage supports time\-shifted viewing for content that's up to 336 hours \(14 days\) old\.
+You can enable time\-shifted viewing for some or all of this content by defining the **startover window** on the endpoint\.
+Content that falls within that window is available for playback when playback requests include valid start and end parameters\.
+Requests for content outside the window configured on the endpoint result in an HTTP error 404\.

 **To enable time\-shifted viewing**

-1. Enable time\-shifted viewing by typing a value for **Startover time** on the AWS Elemental MediaPackage endpoint object\.
+1. Enable time\-shifted viewing by typing a value for **Startover window** on the AWS Elemental MediaPackage endpoint object\.
 You can do this through either the MediaPackage console or the REST API\.

-   When requests with start and end parameters are sent to this endpoint, AWS Elemental MediaPackage generates a manifest within the window that is indicated in the request\.
+   When requests with start and end parameters that are within the startover window are sent to this endpoint, AWS Elemental MediaPackage generates a manifest for the requested timeframe\.
+If the start or end parameters are outside of the startover window, the playback request fails\.
 If no start and end parameters are used, the service generates a standard manifest\.
 **Note**
 You might notice that the manifest lags behind real time when you initially create a startover window on an endpoint\.
 This is because AWS Elemental MediaPackage starts filling the manifest from the start of the window, and works up to "now\."
 So if you have a 24\-hour startover window, MediaPackage fills the manifest starting 24 hours ago and working up to "now\."